 For most college courses, you’re graded on both the labor of your work (how much time you’ve spent to produce work) and the quality of your work (whether something you’ve produced is “A-quality” or “B-quality.”
 However, such quality can be subjective, as it changes from course to course, assumes that all students enter the classroom with the same knowledge and abilities, and assumes that all assignments work equally well for all students.

 For all my courses, I’m going to only grade the labor of your work.
 This approach is often called “ungrading.”
+I take my lead from Jesse Stommel’s work on ungrading, as well as the work of Asao Inoue.
 For me, ungrading means that if you complete enough work, you’ll get an A for the course.
 Incomplete assignments take away from your final grade according to the following chart.

 |Total in Course||3 |

-In other words, to receive a B in this course, you should complete all three projects, at least seven blog posts, at least 28 comments, and at least two one-on-one conferences and/or peer reviews.
+(In other words, to receive a B in past versions of this course, one would complete at least one project, at least seven blog posts, at least 24 comments, and at least one one-on-one conferences.)